 - Getting from your home to a temporary workplace

-- Getting from your regular workplace to a second workplace, for the same job or business
+- Getting from your regular workplace to a second workplace for the same job or business.

 If you use your car only for your job or business, you may deduct all of the miles driven or actual vehicle expenses.
-But if you also use the car for other purposes, you can only deduct the portion used for business purposes.
+However, if you also use the car for other purposes, you can only deduct the portion used for business purposes.

 Normal commuting from your home to your regular workplace and back is not deductible.
 You may deduct business mileage only if you are traveling to and from a temporary work location, from one work location to another, to meet with a client, to a conference, etc.